novelari/DataminingLibs/README.md

 Compiling on Unix
 ---------------------
-Tested to work on Ubuntu 16.04 LTS (GCC 5.4) and Cuda toolkit 8.0rc (with the 8.0.27.1 patch for GCC 5.4 support)
+Tested to work on Ubuntu 16.04 LTS (GCC 5.4) with Cuda toolkit 8.0rc (with the 8.0.27.1 patch for GCC 5.4 support)

 Build the make files using the following script: